AriFordsham/GHCWiki/commentary/compiler/backends/ncg/register-allocator.md

 ## Overview

+TODO what a register allocator is responsible for.

 GHC currently provides two register allocation algorithms, simple linear scan and graph coloring.
-Although some of the code is currently shared between the two, as we only want to maintain a single algorithm support for linear scan will be removed in a subsequent version.
+Although some of the code is shared between the two, as we only want to maintain a single algorithm, support for linear scan will be removed in a subsequent version.

+In the meantime, there are three options for register allocation:

+- Linear allocator
+  The linear allocator is currently turned on by default.
+This is what you get when you compile with -fasm.
+The linear allocator does a single pass through the code, allocating registers on a first-come-first-served basis.
+It is quick, and does a reasonable job for code with little register pressure.
+It has no look-ahead.
+If say, a particular register will be clobbered by a function call, it does not know to avoid allocating to that register in the code before the call - and subsequently inserts more spill/reload instructions than the other algorithms.

+- Graph coloring allocator
+  Enabled with `-fregs-graph`.
+The graph coloring algorithm operates on the native code for a whole function at a time.
+From each function it extracts a register conflict graph which represents which virtual regs are in use (live) at the same time, and thus cannot share a real reg.
+It tries to assign real regs (represented as colors) to the nodes so that no two adjacent nodes share the same color.
+This algorithm tends to do better than the linear allocator because the conflict graph helps it avoid the look-ahead problem.
+The coloring allocator also tries to allocate the source and destination of register-to-register move instruction to the same real reg.
+This is done by coalescing (merging) move-related nodes.
+If this succeeds then the move instruction can be erased.

+- Graph coloring with iterative coalescing
+  Enabled with `-fregs-iterative`.
+Iterative coalescing is an improvement over regular graph coloring whereby coalescing passes are interleaved with coloring passes.
+Iterative coalescing does a better job than regular graph coloring, but is slower.

+## Code

 The register allocator code is split into two main sections, the register allocator proper and a generic graph coloring library.
 The graph coloring library is also used by the Stg-\>Cmm converter.